WahlNetwork/certified-kubernetes-administrator-cka-exam/objectives/objective1.md

 > Note: All containers are restarted after upgrade, because the container spec hash value is changed.
 Upgrades are constrained from one minor version to the next minor version.

-### Upgrade the first control plane node

-**Example**:
+### First Control Plane Node

-The following command will update the kubeadm tool and verify the new version:
+Update the kubeadm tool and verify the new version

 > Note: The `--allow-change-held-packages` flag is used because kubeadm updates should be held to prevent automated updates.